 Crashes and incidents involving aggressive riding will be tracked and are subject to review.
-Each race crash re-sets the Novice graduating race count to zero.
-Following each crash, Novices must have a coaching conversation with their Mentor.
+Following any crash Novices must have a coaching conversation with their Mentor.
 Novices who crash three times in a season must have an interview with the Head Novice Instructor before racing again.
 The Head Novice Instructor will determine appropriate actions regarding fines, points, penalties, additional volunteer hours, and/or racing restrictions based on the circumstances, severity and consequences of the incidents.
 The Head Novice Instructor reserves the right to take action before the accumulation of three incidents.